 In 2003, Hill led an attempt to resuscitate the Southern Party, another neo-Confederate organization.
 And he attacked the Supreme Court after its ruling in July of that year striking down anti-gay sodomy laws, saying the court was helping to advance what he called the "sodomite and civil rights agendas."

 But as Hill saw his academic support flee and his organization’s membership dwindle, his rhetoric grew more extreme, his racism more explicit.
 The Civil War, he says, wasn’t about slavery.
-It was the imposition by godless Yankees of a materialistic, capitalist industrial system on a South embodying the only surviving remnant of “orthodox Christianity.”
+It was the imposition by godless Yankees of a materialistic, capitalist industrial system on a South that embodied the only surviving remnant of “orthodox Christianity.”
 He decried the “evil genie of universal ‘human rights,’” and called egalitarianism a noxious “Jacobin” doctrine.
-America’s traitorous “elite masters,” he complained, have allowed it to be “overrun by hordes of non-white immigrants.”
+America’s traitorous “elite masters,” he complained, had allowed it to be “overrun by hordes of non-white immigrants.”

 In a 2012 essay, he claimed that white people are endowed with a “God-ordained superiority.”
 Whites of “honor, genius and principle” left us with a “glorious heritage,” while black people “have never created anything approximating a civilization.”
 Slavery, he wrote, was “successfully defended from a Biblical standpoint” until “the institution’s legitimacy was systematically undermined in the name of ‘equality’ and misappropriated ‘Christian ethics.’”
 He also waxed nostalgic for the Jim Crow system of racial oppression.

 Particularly alarming was Hill’s growing penchant for inciting his remaining followers to violence.
-At a March 2011 League meeting in Georgia, he urged members to stock up on AK-47s, hollow-point bullets and tools to derail trains.
+At a March 2011 LOS meeting in Georgia, he urged members to stock up on AK-47s, hollow-point bullets and tools to derail trains.
 That summer, at the League’s annual conference, the leader asked, “What would it take to get you to fight?
 The mantra [that] violence, or the serious threat thereof, never settles anything is patently false.
 History shows that it indeed does settle many things.”

-This increasingly vocal militancy brought the League’s ideology and goals closer and closer to those of the antigovernment “Patriot” movement.
+This increasingly vocal militancy brought the LOS’ ideology and goals closer and closer to those of the antigovernment “Patriot” movement.
 In a January 2012 E-mail, Hill declared the federal government an “organized criminal enterprise” led by “domestic terrorists,” and told his followers to prepare for a fight.